Underfloor heating is all the rage these days – and with good reason.

 How hard is it to install underfloor heating?

-To answer them – and more – at Plumbing Superstore, we decided to take a deep dive into the ins and outs of how to install underfloor heating.
+To answer them – and more – at Clickbasin, we decided to take a deep dive into the ins and outs of how to install underfloor heating.

 Here’s what our underfloor heating installation guide has in store for you.